Lock-ons, concrete, barbed wire and booby traps

 Once we had done that, we were able to grind the pipe away to release the protestors.

-Also at Dale Farm, we had a protester who had put their arm into the car and through to the engine are, which meant that we had to cut away the car to be able to release the person.
+Also at Dale Farm, we had a protester who had put their arm into the car and through to the engine area, which meant that we had to cut away the car to be able to release the person.

 Concrete, barbed wire and booby traps